 You have worked hard all your life to build your estate, but you may not be sure of the best way to pass your assets, business and personal property to your loved ones.
 You may also be facing some of the legal issues that are common to the elderly and their families, and may be complicating the planning process, such as paying for nursing home care while preserving assets for the well spouse.

-Barbara Buxton has seen this type of thing happen far too many times: People put off planning for the end of their life until the last minute.
-Then, once they finally begin, they discover that some options are simply not available to them anymore and they – and their families – stand to lose out.
+Barbara Buxton has seen this type of thing happen far too many times: People put off planning.
+Then, once they finally begin, they discover that some options are no longer available to them and they – and their families – stand to lose out.

 Do not let this happen to you.

-In addition to customizing wills and trusts, we guide our clients through the process of creating durable powers of attorneys and healthcare documents, such as living wills and healthcare directives, which allows clients to outline their wishes and state in advance and for themselves who they would like to name as an agent to act on their behalf if they were incapacitated and unable to do so.
+In addition to customizing Wills and Trusts, we guide our clients through the process of creating durable powers of attorneys and healthcare documents, such as living wills and healthcare directives, which allows clients to outline their wishes and state in advance who they would like to name as an agent to act on their behalf if they were incapacitated and could not act for themselves.

-As an Asset Protection and Florida Medicaid attorney, Barbara Buxton uses her twenty years of experience to work expeditiously to customize plans for you using strategies that will preserve as much of your assets as is legally possible and qualify your loved one for Florida Nursing Home Medicaid or the Florida Long-term Care Diversion program to help you and your family have peace of mind.
+As an Asset Protection and Florida Medicaid attorney, Barbara Buxton uses her 20 years of experience to work expeditiously to customize plans for you using strategies that will preserve as much of your assets as is legally possible and qualify your loved one for Florida’s Statewide Medicaid Managed Care Long-Term Care Program (Medicaid benefits for nursing home care, assisted living facility care, and home care) to help you and your family have peace of mind.